libre-computer-project/libretech-overlays/README.md

 I2C B
 -----

+Pinout :
-SDA will be on 7J1 Header Pin 27
+ - SDA will be on 7J1 Header Pin 27
-SCL will be on 7J1 Header Pin 28
+ - SCL will be on 7J1 Header Pin 28

 ```
 # overlay.sh add libretech-cc-i2c-b